isomerpages/moe-huayisec/_who-we-are/Our Code Of Conduct/School Rules and Regulations.md

 1 \.
 Students are free to utilise any of the school’s facilities as long as permission for the use of sports-related facilities has been granted by the Head of Physical Education and CCA.

 2 \.
 Physical activities must be carried out only in sports areas, namely the school field, hall, gymnasium, quadrangle and Indoor Sports Hall.

+##### Socially Appropriate Behaviour

+1 \.
+Students are to conduct themselves well at all times.
+Courtesy and respect must be given to all concerned.

+2 \.
+The school takes a serious view of acts that can tarnish the good name of the school.
+Thus, students are expected to behave in a respectable manner both within the school and in public.

+3 \.
+Students are to reflect the school’s spirit when the school gathers to support a school event and applaud when appropriate.
+No jeering should be displayed during performances and competitions.

+##### Personal Belongings & Property

+1 \.
+It is the responsibility of students to look after their personal belongings and not leave their valuables unattended in school.

+2 \.
+Students are not encouraged to bring valuables or large sums of money to school.

+3 \.
+All property found on the school premises should be handed over to the General Office immediately.

+##### School Security

+Students must cooperate and report all suspicious characters within the school premises to the General Office without delay.

+1 \.
+All students must take personal responsibility for the safekeeping of their personal belongings.

+2 \.
+All students are not allowed to have in their possession any personal sharp-pointed/sharp-edged tools (e.g. penknives) or weapons.
+They are also not allowed to bring any weapon or weapon-like item which is used or intended to be used to cause harm to others.

+##### Physical Education Lessons